Orville Dewey: Career

 In 1823 he became pastor of the Unitarian Church in New Bedford, remaining there for ten years, until he went to Europe on account of his health.
+In the early 1830s, he wrote a Phi Beta Kappa address at Harvard.
+That is a pre-Transcendentalism oration.
 He was called to the second Unitarian Church of New York in 1835, which during his ministry built the Church of the Messiah.
 In 1840, he was elected to the National Academy of Design as an Honorary Academician.
 In 1842 his health again failed, and he went a second time to Europe, returning in 1844.

 He was compelled to resign his charge in 1848, and retired to his farm in Sheffield, where he prepared a course of lectures for the Lowell Institute of Boston, on the "Problem of Human Life and Destiny", which course was repeated twice in New York, and delivered in many other cities.
 This was followed by a second Lowell course, in 1855, on the "Education of the Human Race", which was widely repeated.
 Dr. Dewey was called to a church in Albany, where he remained one year, and to Washington, D.C., where he spent two years.

 In 1858 he again settled in Boston as pastor of the New South Church, but retired after four years of service.
 He returned to his farm in Sheffield, where he resided until his death.